vanilla-plus/upm-dev-env/Packages/Vanilla Spherical Vectors/README.md

-# Geodetics
+# Spherical Vectors

-Geodetics is part of the Vanilla Unity SDK.
+Spherical Vectors is part of the Vanilla Unity SDK.

-Geodetics provides two simple methods for easily converting between traditional cartesian positions (x/y/z) and geodetic positions (longitude/latitude/radius).
+Spherical Vectors provides two simple methods for easily converting between traditional cartesian positions (x/y/z) and spherical positions (longitude/latitude/radius).

 It doesn't even introduce any new kinds of data, just use Vector3s!
 Each component maps directly to its axis equivalent - for example, x maps to longitude.